Naviya2/LeoMediaSearchBot/README.md

 * `CACHE_TIME`: The maximum amount of time in seconds that the result of the inline query may be cached on the server
 * `USE_CAPTION_FILTER`: Whether bot should use captions to improve search results.
 (True/False)
 * `AUTH_USERS`: Username or ID of users to give access of inline search.
 Separate multiple users by space.
 Leave it empty if you don't want to restrict bot usage.
+* `LOG_CHANNEL`: a channel id for save all the logs of bot
-* `AUTH_CHANNEL`: Username or ID of channel.
+* `UPDATES_CHANNEL`: Username or ID of channel.
 Without subscribing this channel users cannot use bot.
 * `INVITE_MSG`: Auth channel invitation message.
 * `USERBOT_STRING_SESSION`: User bot string session.